Alternative Education Programs

 - Focus: The program will provide an alternative educational setting for up to 67 students in grades 6-12 at the Fort Hill Community School at 1350 Liggates Road in Lynchburg.
 Utilizing intervention strategies to help students improve their academic performance, as well as their behavioral challenges, the Regional Alternative Education Program promotes collaboration between families, schools, public agencies, and the juvenile judicial system in an effort to foster students’ success.
 The instructional staff uses individualized and small group instruction, as well as blended or hybrid instruction utilizing technology, to meet the academic needs of a diverse population of students.

-- Contact: Gloria C. Preston, Director of Student Services and Alternative Education
+- Contact: Marianne Turner, Director of Student Services

 Lynchburg City Public Schools